-In my recent post about The Vine and the Branches by David Tryon entitled Jesus Said, “Abide in Me, and I in you.”
-I said, “Huh?”, I credit Tryon’s writing and Hudson Taylor’s for crystalizing my understanding of what it truly means to abide in Christ.
+If you’ve read my post Jesus Said, “Abide in Me, and I in you.”
+I said, “Huh?”, I credit both David Tryon’s writing and Hudson Taylor’s for crystalizing my understanding of what it truly means to abide in Christ.

-All of Hudson Taylor’s Spiritual Secrets is brilliant, but Chapter 14 –– The Exchanged Life is the section I re-read the most.
+As much as I’ve gained from reading Hudson Taylor’s Spiritual Secrets, it’s Chapter 14 –– The Exchanged Life that I re-read the most.

 I long for The Exchanged Life to be more fully reflected in my life.

-At the end of this post is a downloadable PDF of this chapter.
+Below is the transcript of chapter 14 — The Exchanged Life.
+At the end of the post is a downloadable PDF.
 But you really should buy the whole book.
-In fact, buy two copies.

 Chapter 14 — The Exchanged Life

 (Excerpt from Hudson Taylor’s Spiritual Secrets by Dr. and Mrs. Howard Taylor)

 Yes, in me, in me He dwelleth —

 — H. Bonar